AdobeDocs/analytics.en/help/implement/js-implementation/c-appmeasurement-js/plugins-support.md

 ## Unsupported Plug-ins {#section_73AF0EE257A44DCE9232F85A95AB8884}

-These plug-ins are not supported and no longer function due to their use of functionality that no longer exists in the new AppMeasurement for JavaScript library.
+These plug-ins are not supported and no longer function due to their use of functionality that no longer exists in the new [!DNL AppMeasurement] for JavaScript library.

 * callBack
 * channelExtract